 A splash in the pool with the kids.
 A sunset on the beach.
 Rediscover the fun and beauty in the simple things in life.

-Camping in winter is a unique experience with many activities you might not be able to enjoy the rest of the year.
+Camping in winter is a little bit magical – with unique sights, experiences and activities you just don’t get the rest of the year.

-There are many seasonal events and festivities that take place in the winter in France.
+Many seasonal events and festivities take place in the winter in France.
 Visit the La Folie des Plantes in Nantes, one of the most important horticultural exhibitions; the Festival of Lights, a unique Lyonnaise tradition; or the Nice Carnival, one of the world’s major carnival events.

-There are a range of Christmas markets in various cities throughout France in the winter months.
+There are a range of Christmas markets in various cities throughout France in the winter months, too.
 Select a campsite in Montpellier and visit Les Hivernales de Montpellier, which takes place during November and December each year.
-Or book a campsite in Toulouse and visit the Christmas market held in the famous Place du Capitole throughout December.
+Or book a campsite in Toulouse and visit the Toulouse Christmas market held in the famous Place du Capitole throughout December.

-Enjoy France in the winter and gain a different and unique view of the country.
-Book a campsite open in winter in Brittany and visit St Malo to see the beautiful Château de St Malo.
-Or take a trip to Josselin, which overlooks the River Oust and is a picture-perfect town in winter.
+Winter in France and gain a different and unique view of the country.
+For example you could book a campsite open in winter in Brittany and really appreciate the seafaring culture of this area in the winter winds: visit St Malo to see the beautiful Château and walk the windy ramparts; and take a trip to Josselin, overlooking the River Oust – a picture-perfect town in winter.

-France is famous for its hearty cuisine, which is all the more enjoyable in the cooler winter months.
-A soupe à l’oignon or boeuf bourguignon is the perfect choice for a cold day.
+France is famous for its hearty cuisine, which comes into its own in the cooler winter months.
+A soupe à l’oignon gratinée or boeuf bourguignon is the perfect choice for a cold day.
 If you have your eye on a particular restaurant, you are a lot more likely to get in without a booking during the off-peak season.

 Visiting a campsite doesn’t necessarily mean pitching a tent.
 Take advantage of a range of accommodation offers available to rent on-site, perfect for the winter months.
-Choose from a mobile home, chalet, lodge, cottage or glamping tent and stay warm and comfortable during the cooler nights.
+Choose from different mobile homes, chalets, lodges or cottages, and stay warm and comfortable during the cooler nights.

-There are many advantages to consider when choosing to book a campsite in the winter months.
+There are many advantages to booking a campsite holiday in winter.

 It can be hard to find time for a holiday, let alone a time when everyone is available.
 Take advantage of increased availability to book a last-minute camping trip during the winter months.
-It’s easy to surprise someone or book a trip for a special occasion during the off-peak season.
+It’s easy to surprise someone or book a special trip for a special occasion (that had almost slipped your mind!) during the off-peak season.

-Campsites, monuments, attractions, museums and historical sites are all notably quieter in the winter.
+Campsites, viewpoints, attractions, museums and historical sites are all notably quieter in the winter.
 Enjoy a peaceful break from the usual fast pace of life and really take the time to enjoy the outdoors.
-You’ll also save time queuing for attractions and get the best views and pictures of famous sights.
+You’ll also avoid spending time queuing for attractions and get the best views and pictures of famous sights.